darrellsilver/norc/INSTALL.md

 at run-time.

-The full list of these variables, which could be easily expanded, can be seen direclty in Norc's source code:
+The full list of these variables, which could be easily expanded, can be seen directly in Norc's source code:

         norc/core/models.py > RunCommand() > interpret_vars()